amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 end function external
 ```

-Compare that grotesque, bloated Fortran code to the equivalent, svelte code in the new syntax.
+Compare that grotesque, bloated Fortran code to the equivalent, svelte code in the new language.

 ```
 external : ℝ → ℝ
   | i → internal i - 2.0 where internal x → x^3.0
 ```

-Here, too, the type system can automatically infer the type of the function `internal` to be $\mathbb{R} \to \mathbb{R}$ based on its implementation and its usage within the body of the function `external`, so there is no need explicitly to provide the type of the function `internal`.
+The type system can automatically infer the type of the function `internal` to be $\mathbb{R} \to \mathbb{R}$ based on its implementation and its usage within the body of the function `external`, so there is no need explicitly to provide the type of the function `internal`.
 The `where` clause in this code is analogous to the $where$ clause in mathematics—it provides a succinct way to create local definitions.
-The visibility of the function `internal` is the body of the function `external`.
+The scope of the function `internal` is the body of the function `external`.

-The type system can also infer the type of the function `external` as $\mathbb{R} \to \mathbb{R}$, so we could further compact the above code like this.
+The type system can also infer the type of the function `external` as $\mathbb{R} \to \mathbb{R}$, so we could further contract the above code like this.

 ```
 external i → internal i - 2.0 where internal x → x^3.0
 ```

-Note that, instead of the `where` clause, the `let-in` binding can be used to introduce the `internal` function.
+Note that, instead of the `where` clause, the `let-in` construct can be used to introduce the `internal` function.

 ```
 external i → let internal x → x^3.0 in internal i - 2.0